What’s therapy like?

 I describe my style as direct with healthy doses of compassion, respect, and empathy.
 I will challenge you, but only as quickly and intensely as feels right for you, on that day and in that moment.
 You are in the driver seat when we’re working together.
 I am by your side to help guide you through whatever may be blocking your untapped strengths so that clarity and transformation become familiar states of being.

 Staying informed on current research in psychology, cognitive science, and neuroscience is my JAM!
-As such, my practice is deeply connected to empirically-supported, evidence-based modalities, such as: Interpersonal Neurobiology, Mindfulness, Solution-Focused, Brain-Based, and Existential therapies.
+As such, my practice is deeply connected to empirically-supported, evidence-based modalities, such as: Interpersonal Neurobiology, Mindfulness, Solution-Focused, Brain-Based, Existential, and Cognitive and Behavioral therapies.
 I weave these tools throughout my work with clients from session to session, and sometimes all of them in a single session!
 What is most important in my work is that YOU feel seen, validated, and supported as you take your first steps toward transforming relationships with yourself and with others.

 Most of the clients I work with identify with one or more of the following descriptors:

 People in the Gen Z (ages 16-22) or Millennial (ages 23-40) generations